 Congratulations on your engagement!
 We are not a wedding planning website however we still want to give you a few engagement ring tips.
 You are officially the owner of a new family heirloom (a family of your own, how exciting!) and need to take good care of it for yourself and generations to come.

 You probably have a home insurance that covers you against theft but there are many other ways your engagement ring could get stolen, lost or heavily damaged.
 Your home coverage will not help you in most of these instances.
-The best engagement ring insurance in the market is provided by Jewelers Mutual.
+The best engagement ring insurances in the market are provided by BriteCo and Jewelers Mutual.
 They have the most extensive coverage which includes worldwide incidents which is a relief when you travel outside of the US.
 It costs about $200 a year without deductible to cover a $10,000 ring.
 You need to budget it but it is worth your peace of mind.

 Most diamond engagement rings can be cleaned with a toothbrush and soapy water.
 If your engagement ring features gemstones, make sure to ask your jeweler for specific cleaning recommendations.
 When purchasing your engagement ring, ask your jeweler if a year-in check-up, cleaning and polishing is included in the purchase price.
 It’s recommended to bring your ring in every year for maintenance.
 Prongs or pavé diamonds can get lose and the metal will get scratched over time.
 For the best service possible, it is always better to go back to the same jeweler who made or sold you the ring.
 You already have a trusted relationship with them and they know all your ring’s nooks and crannies.